rondlite/reaction-docs/README.md

-# reaction-docs
+# demand-cs

-📝 `reaction-docs` is the new static documentation generator for all Demand Cluster projects.
+📝 `demand-cs` is the new static documentation generator for all Demand Cluster projects.

 ## Requirements